codeunion/fundamentals-of-web-development/syllabus.md

 - How do I get that data?
 - How is that data encoded?
 - How do I decode and process that data in Ruby?
+- What kind of value does this procedure return?
+- What is an environment in the context of programming?

 ### Topics Covered